France backs stronger ECB role in bank surveillance

 But France and others want to see quicker steps to tackle the euro zone crisis and believe treaty change can be avoided.

 "The German position has been softening here," said the first source.
-"They realise they cannot say no to everything."
+"They realize they cannot say no to everything."

 Berlin may be open to handing a greater role to the ECB as Merkel's government has been dismissive of the EBA and feels it has failed in its oversight role during the crisis.